uvarc/rc-website/content/education/workshops.md

 - - -

 # New Tutorials
-Specifically, check out these new workshops!
+Specifically, check out these new tutorials!

 {{% new-tutorials %}}